api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-aws/index.md

 deployment of the Airnode successful.
 These changes are needed to supply AWS credentials, a chain provider url, a gateway key, and a mnemonic.

-You can also use the configuration files you generated using ChainAPI if you wish to deploy your own Airnode.

 ## 1. Install Prerequisites

 Install the